buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {% include content_blurb.html category="essays" slug="sesshin_pluralism" %}
 - In a meditation retreat, it becomes obvious how intensive practice relies on the generosity of others.

+[CBT] Th.49
+{:.mb-0}
+- And outside of the zendo, generosity and respect leads to a safe and nurturing community.

 ##### Cintita Chapter 5: The History of the Sāsana

 {% include content_blurb.html category="av" slug="end-of-the-buddhist-utopia_sujato" %}